5 Tips to Help Beginners Hit a Fairway Wood

 - Add another fairway wood to your club set so that you have some higher lofted options when it comes to fairway woods.

 - Trade and upgrade your old fairway with a brand-new or pre-loved fairway wood that is more fitting to your loft needs.
-You’ll be able to complete both your trade-in and your purchase in one single transaction.
+With Golf Avenue trade-in program, you’ll be able to complete both your trade-in and your purchase in one single transaction.
 This way you’ll never be stuck without a fairway wood in the bag.

 3. Use the ground to your advantage on your fairway wood strikes